eigengo/spray-akka/slides.md

 The _???_ component is responsible for initiating these messages; it is either a command-line app or it is a complete REST server app.

 #Let's begin
 Let's take a look at the shell application.
-It extends ``App`` and mixes in the "headless" components.
+It extends ``App`` and presents trivial user interface.

 ```scala
 object Shell extends App {